threefoldtecharchive/rivine/modules/explorergraphql/schema.md

 ### BlockHeight

-BlockHeight is implemented as an unsigned 64-bit integer, and represents the height of a block, starting at 0.
+BlockHeight is implemented as an unsigned 64-bit integer, and represents the height of a block, stargting at 0.

 ### Boolean